Georgia does not mandate short-term disability insurance covering off-the-job accidents and illnesses lasting less than one year.

 Social Security

 The government requires individuals working in Georgia to fund temporary disability insurance through FICA payroll taxes.
-Social Security covers off-the-job (non-occupational) accidents and illnesses that prevent you from performing any substantial gainful activity for twelve months or longer.
+Social Security (SSDI) covers off-the-job (non-occupational) accidents and illnesses that prevent you from performing any substantial gainful activity for twelve months or longer.

 Trust the definition published by the Social Security Administration instead.